 4. Use breathing techniques (if possible) to calm down.

 Since the physiological response impacts your heart rate and oxygen flow, the absolute best tool you have is to control your breathing.
-However it is important to note that certain sports are high paced and dynamic which means that it may not be possible to use deep breathing techniques in the moment.
-By using audio guidance at home the body will learn to effectively recognize the difference between an aroused and calm state, which makes it easier to activate a calming response in the moment.
-Then, whenever possible, take 1-3 deep breaths if you feel a heightened state of arousal and need to calm down.
+However, certain sports are high-paced and dynamic, which means that it may not be possible to use deep breathing techniques in the moment.
+By using audio guidance at home, the body will learn to effectively recognize the difference between an aroused and calm state, which makes it easier to activate a calming response in the moment.
+Then, whenever possible, take 1-3 deep breaths if you feel a heightened state of fear or stress and need to calm down.

 Just breath.
 Calm yourself.

 5. Accept the threat and the emotions.